Terms and Conditions

 Penalties, Fines and Interest

 In the event of you being charged penalties and interest as a result of a regulatory breach then payment is your responsibility.
-However, in the event that JWPCreers LLP has failed to perform under engagement terms or has contributed to such breach then JWPCreers LLP shall reimburse the proportion of the penalty and interest to the extent that it is responsible.
+However, in the event that JWPCreers LLP has failed to perform under this engagement or has contributed to such breach then JWPCreers LLP shall reimburse the proportion of the penalty and interest to the extent that it is responsible.

 Contracts (Rights of Third Parties) Act 1999